pbuehler/ALICEO2dataModel/README.md

 Allows to create an html representation of the ALICE O2 data model.
 This can be inserted in docs/framework/datamodel.md of https://github.com/pbuehler/documentation/

+The parsing functionality is conatined in ALICEO2dataModel.py.
+The main program is contained in extractDataModel.py.
+The program can be configured with inputCard.xml.

 ## As simple as that

 - install the software